 As you can imagine, this is a family treasure.

-My girls love listening to their grandma and uncle, who live hundreds of miles away, read them a Christmas story, and I love that they can listen even when I’m not available to read to them.
+My girls love listening to their grandma (who currently lives in Europe) and uncle read them a Christmas story, and I love that they can listen even when I’m not available to read to them.

-This gift was such a hit with the grandchildren that a few years later, they did another set, this time with a bunch of classic children’s books, including The Story About Ping and The Story of Ferdinand, among others.
+This gift was such a hit with the grandchildren that a few years later, they did another set, this time with a bunch of classic children’s books, including The Story of Ferdinand, among others.

 This time, my brother-in-law read them all, and they sent along one CD with all the audio tracks and then physical copies of each book so the grandchildren could follow along.

 Ella was about two, I think, when they did this, and for YEARS we kept that CD in the car along with the paperback books and we listened to them hundreds and hundreds of times.

 I think it’s the BEST gift idea for children, especially if you live far away from family.

 When I mentioned it on Instagram Stories a few weeks ago, several people responded saying that they had done it for their nieces or nephews or that they had similar audio recordings of their grandparents from their own childhoods and still could recite pretty much every word of the books.

 You could make an audio CD or you could easily just record a voice memo on your phone and play them on your phone or through your car bluetooth.
 One commenter mentioned that she had her parents record them as voice memos and then send the memos along and she burned them all onto a CD.